 Jerry, who met Sally in the early 1990s, has no previous connection with Sri Lanka, though he was brought up in a guest house in Somerset, England, so feels that in his own small way he’s also returning to his roots.

 We came to Sri Lanka with Sally’s then eight-year-old daughter in 1998 simply for a holiday.
 Sally immediately felt she’d returned home and Jerry just fell in love with the place.
 But it wasn’t until our second visit, in 2001, that we even considered living in Sri Lanka and not until three years later that we took the step of buying the land where Jungle Tide now stands.
 It was another four years before the house could be completed and we’re delighted that we have finally managed to move to live at Jungle Tide and can host your visit personally.

-Though we have no children in common we’ve been involved in bringing up five of them, one way and another, and between us we have three grandchildren so far as well as an extended family of “foster grandchildren”.
-A big part of what we want to do with Jungle Tide is to make it a great place for families to stay.
+Though we have no children in common we’ve been involved in bringing up five of them, one way and another, and between us we have five grandchildren so far.
+A big part of what we do with Jungle Tide is to make it a great place for families to stay.
 Sri Lanka is one of the safest developing countries where children are doted upon and if you want to give your child/ren an experience of the world outside the west with very little risk involved, it’s the place to be.